How to Enable Generative AI Access in Windows 11

 - Registry Editor: Direct control over AI settings.
 Requires admin access.

-Choose the method that works best for you.
-All three methods let you turn AI features on or off based on your needs.
+Choose the method that best suits your preferences.
+All three options enable you to toggle AI features on or off according to your requirements.